reelyactive/chickadee/README.md

 A contextual associations store and API for the IoT
 ---------------------------------------------------

-chickadee is a contextual associations store.
-Specifically, it associates wireless device identifiers with metadata such as a URL, a tag, a directory, etc.
+__chickadee__ is a contextual associations store.
+Specifically, it associates wireless device identifiers with metadata such as a URL, a tag, a directory, etc.  __chickadee__ can run standalone, although it is usually run together with other software packages of the reelyActive open source stack, as in the [hlc-server](https://github.com/reelyactive/hlc-server) bundle.

 Installation